 Research

-My research interests lie in the general area of stars and stellar systems, especially as tracers for how galaxies formed and evolved over the last 13 billion years.
-In parallel, I have a long-standing interest in advancing new technology (both hardware and software) to open new astronomical discovery space windows.
+My research interests lie in the general area of stars and stellar systems, especially as tracers for how galaxies formed (including our home, the Milky Way) evolved over the last 13 billion years.
+In parallel, I have a long-standing passion for advancing new technology (both hardware and software) to open new pathways for astronomical discovery.

 Publications